 If you have fecal incontinence, you already know about this cycle: Stress makes fecal incontinence worse and, when it’s worse, it ramps up your stress.
 At the center of this cycle is your autonomic nervous system, which controls several unconscious body processes including bowel function.

-When your stress level goes up, your autonomic nervous system helps shift your body into ‘fight or flight’ mode so you can handle the crisis.
-This can make your gastrointestinal motility, aka the movement of food through your system, either speed up or slow down.
+When your stress level goes up, your autonomic nervous system shifts your body into ‘fight or flight’ mode so you can handle the crisis.
+This can make your gastrointestinal motility (aka the movement of food through your system) either speed up or slow down.
 That, in turn, impacts stool consistency and bowel control.

 2. Holiday Food & Drinks Don’t Go Down Easy